 - Most anti-inflammatory drugs can cause bleeding anywhere in the body and should not be used if blood thinners are taken.

 Excessive consumption of aspirin, ibuprofen and naproxen can cause kidney damage.

 - Acetaminophen may cause liver damage or liver failure if consumed in amounts more significant than the recommended dose.
 Also, people who consume substantial quantities of alcohol or have liver disease should be used with caution because even lower doses than customarily recommended may be dangerous.

 - Headache caused by excessive drug use can be mistaken for chronic tension headaches.

-Cluster headaches occur every day at the same time and are often strong enough to awaken the patient in the middle of the night.
-The cause of cluster headache is unclear.
+Cluster headaches occur every day simultaneously and are often strong enough to awaken the patient in the middle of the night.
+The cause of cluster headaches is unclear.
 However, it may also be due to the sudden release of histamine and serotonin in the brain.
-The hypothalamus, an area in the brain, is a substance responsible for the body’s biological clock and may also be the primary source of such headache.
-The abnormal activity was detected in the hypothalamus area after a brain scan in people with cluster headaches.
+The hypothalamus, an area in the brain, is responsible for the body’s biological clock and may also be the primary source of such headaches.
+The abnormal activity was detected in the hypothalamus after a brain scan in people with cluster headaches.

 - In the case of cluster headaches, the pain usually occurs 1 or 2 times a day.
 However, some patients may experience pain more than two times a day.